pradnyadokh/Document-Classification-Using-NLP-Technique/readme.md

-    Here’s a **clean, professional README.md** you can directly use for your project.
-No fluff—this is how real projects present themselves.

----

 # 📧 Email Spam Classifier (Machine Learning)

 A machine learning project that classifies emails as **spam or not spam** using a **Naive Bayes classifier** on a preprocessed dataset.